lordvonko/discordbot/README.md

   A: Head to the [Discord Developer Portal](https://discord.com/developers/applications), create an app, and grab the bot token.
 Easy peasy! 🔑

 - **Q: Can I run this on Heroku or other hosts?**
   A: Absolutely, but VPS is recommended for stability.
-Adapt the setup as needed. ☁️
+Docker deployment works great on most platforms! ☁️

+- **Q: Should I use Docker or Python directly?**
+  A: Docker is recommended!
+It's easier to set up, more secure, and handles dependencies automatically. 🐳

 ---